 - → 28% of working adults who gamble in the UK over 4 million people would prefer to keep the extent of their gambling hidden from their colleagues.
-This rises to more than one in three (34%) people who work in finance, accountancy, or legal services. - → People aged 25-34 are the most likely age group to gamble while at work, usually online or via an application on their phone. - → More than four in five (82%) of British adults think that gambling and debt can be a distraction for people in work.
+This rises to more than one in three (34%) people who work in finance, accountancy, or legal services. - → People aged 25-34 are the most likely age group to gamble whilst at work, usually online or via an application on their phone. - → More than four in five (82%) of British adults think that gambling and debt can be a distraction for people in work.

-Trade unions, working with enlightened employers, can play an important part in tackling problem gambling in the workplace and community.
+Trade unions, working with enlightened employers, can play an important role in tackling harmful gambling in the workplace and community.

-What is problem gambling?
+What is harmful gambling?